Skip to content

 // On this page

-I asked ChatGPT for the current share price of a stock I follow.
+I asked ChatGPT for the current share price of NVDA, a stock I follow.
 It gave me $191.21, “during today’s session.”
 The trouble is that the stock never traded at $191.21 that day.
 Its lowest price all session was $199.54, more than eight dollars above the number I was handed.
-The price I was given didn’t exist.
-Not stale, not rounded, not last week’s close mislabelled: a specific figure, attached to a specific day, that was never real at any moment on that day.
+The price I was given didn’t exist: a specific figure, attached to a specific day, that was never real at any moment on that day, and not a stale quote, a rounding, or last week’s close mislabelled.
 And it came with a cited source and the same calm certainty ChatGPT uses when it’s right.

 So: how often is ChatGPT wrong?
 Often enough that you can’t ignore it, but that’s the boring half of the answer.
 The useful half is that it isn’t wrong at random.
 The misses cluster.
 After 20 of these tests, the pattern is clear enough to act on, and it’s more useful than any single percentage.